Talladega Nights: The Ballad of Ricky Bobby: Plot

-Ricky and his two unruly sons, Walker and Texas Ranger, move in with Ricky's mom Lucy, who is determined to reform the boys.
-Ricky takes a job as a pizza delivery man, but when he loses his driver's license he is reduced to delivering pizza by bus or by bicycle.
-When his life hits rock bottom, Ricky's estranged father Reese returns and, using unorthodox methods such as putting a live cougar in his car, tries to help Ricky regain his confidence.
-But after causing trouble at an Applebee's restaurant, Reese abandons the family again.
-Before he does, he refutes his quote, "If you ain't first, you're last", that has steered Ricky's life.
-Reese confesses that he was high when he said it, and that it does not make sense.
-Ricky's former assistant, Susan, persuades him to return to NASCAR.
-They quickly develop a romantic relationship when Ricky takes Susan's advice and races at Talladega Superspeedway.
-Ricky makes amends with Carley, Girard, and Cal, while re-uniting with his pit crew.
-With no sponsors, Ricky's car is painted with a cougar to inspire him.
+Ricky and his two unruly sons, Walker and Texas Ranger, move in with Ricky's disciplinarian mother Lucy, who is determined to reform the boys.
+Ricky takes a job delivering pizzas, but after he loses his driver's license he is reduced to delivering pizza by bus or by bicycle.
+When his life hits rock bottom, Reese returns and uses unorthodox methods (including putting a live cougar in his car) to help Ricky regain his confidence and get a new license.
+After causing trouble at an Applebee's restaurant, Reese abandons the family again.
+Before he does, he refutes his quote that has steered Ricky's life, confessing that it was nonsense because he was high on drugs at the time.
+Ricky's former assistant, Susan, persuades him to return to NASCAR and they quickly develop a romantic relationship.
+On race day at Talladega Superspeedway, Ricky is reunited with his pit crew, who have emblazoned Ricky's unsponsored car with a cougar and the word "ME" to build his self-confidence.
+Ricky meets with Girard, who confesses that he came to America hoping to lose to a superior driver so he can finally retire.
+Ricky also makes amends with Cal.

-During the race, Ricky climbs from last place to second place behind Girard, and Cal uses their slingshot technique to help Ricky pass Girard.
-In the final laps, however, Dennit orders the driver of Ricky's former car to take Ricky out, but he causes a a massive wreck that takes out everyone except Ricky and Girard.
-On the last lap, Ricky and Girard collide, wrecking their cars.
+During the race, Ricky climbs from last to second behind Girard.
+In the final laps, however, Dennit orders Cal to knock Ricky out of the race.
+Cal refuses and instead helps Ricky pass Girard.
+Dennit then orders Ricky's replacement driver, Brian Wavecrest, to take Cal out, causing a massive wreck that eliminates everyone except Ricky and Girard.
+On the final lap, Ricky and Girard collide, wrecking their cars.
 They hastily exit their vehicles and run towards the finish line.
-Ricky dives across the line first, but both drivers are disqualified for exiting their cars.
-As Cal takes the checkered flag, Girard offers Ricky a handshake, but Ricky responds by kissing him on the lips.
-Carley asks Ricky to move back in and start over, but he chooses to stay with Susan instead.
-In the track parking lot, Reese congratulates Ricky, who declares that it was no longer about winning since he has a family who loves him no matter where he finishes.
-Ricky, his family and Susan leave to go to Applebees.
+Ricky dives across the line first, and Girard offers him a handshake, but Ricky responds by kissing him on the lips.
+Both drivers, however, are disqualified for exiting their cars.
+Cal, who was in third place, is declared the winner.
+Following his victory, Cal and Ricky reconcile, and Reese congratulates Ricky, who says that it was no longer about winning, since his family loves him no matter where he finishes.
+Ricky, his family and Susan leave to go to Applebee's.

-In a post credits scene, Lucy is shown reading a story to Walker and Texas Ranger, both having fully been rehabilitated by her and are now polite, respectful children.
+In a post credits scene, Lucy is shown reading a William Faulkner story to Walker and Texas Ranger, both of whom are now respectful, sophisticated children.